Paularossi/AdDownloader/README.md

 - Targeting and reach demographic information specific to the EU (estimated)
 - Beneficiary and payer information

-For more information on getting access to the API, available fields, search parameters and API call examples, refer to the Meta Ad Library API <a href="https://www.facebook.com/ads/library/api/" target="_blank">Documentation</a>.
+For more information on getting access to the API, available fields, search parameters and API call examples, refer to the  <a href="https://www.facebook.com/ads/library/api/" target="_blank"> Meta Ad Library API Documentation</a>.

 ### AdDownloader functionalities
 The AdDownloader has two main functionalities: (1) download general ad data based on user-inputed parameters; and (2) download media content for ads